Loading...

 Laura says we should listen to others.

-Here are today's keywords.
+Here are today's keywords, social media.

 Social media is websites and apps used to share words and images with other people.

-Communicate means to talk to someone using text, words, images or video.
+Communicate means to talk to someone using text, words, images, or video.

-And risky means something that could be dangerous or have bad results.
+Behavior means the things that someone does and says, and risky means something that could be dangerous or have bad results.

 Let's see if we can spot any of these keywords in today's lesson.

-Here is the lesson's outline and we're going to begin with what does a balanced online life look like?
-Getting the right balance between online and offline time is important for our well-being.
+Here is the lesson's outline, and we are going to begin with what does a balanced online life look like?

-Well-being refers to how healthy we feel in our minds and in our bodies.
+Wellbeing refers to how healthy we feel in our minds and in our bodies.

-If we choose to spend part of our day online we must also make time to do activities offline.
+If we choose to spend part of our day online, we must also make time to do activities offline.

-For example doing hobbies, exercising and resting.
+For example, doing hobbies, exercising, and resting.

 It's important to spend time offline with friends and family to create shared memories.

-This can help us to build stronger and closer relationships just like Izzy.
+This can help us to build stronger and closer relationships, just like Izzy.

-When we spend time with others in person we can also develop important social skills that support our well-being.
+When we spend time with others in person, we can also develop important social skills that support our wellbeing.

-For example empathy and that means understanding how others feel, resolving conflicts, communication, respect and teamwork.
+For example, empathy, and that means understanding how others feel, resolving conflicts, communication, respect, and teamwork.

 Time for a check for understanding.

-Why is it important to spend time with others offline?
-Is it A, to feel disconnected to people, B, so that we can create shared memories, or C, because we can develop important social skills?
-Hmm, why is it important to spend time with others offline?
-Pause this video so you can have some thinking time.
+Is it a, to feel disconnected to people, b, so that we can create shared memories, or c, because we can develop important social skills?

-Well done if you said B and C.
+Well done if you said b and c.

 It's important to spend time with others offline because it means that we can create shared memories and develop important social skills.